bradyhouse/house/fiddles/jquery/fiddle-0073-FrameCookies/README.md

 * frame.html

 The workflow is recursive--ie the story is told from the perspective of the `index.html` page.
 Its begins when `index.html` page is loaded outside a frame.
 On ready, the page test whether it has query string parameters.
-If it does not, it does nothing.
-If it does, it writes a cookie for the `/frame.html` page, and redirects the browser to the `frame.html` page, which reloads the index.html page within a iframe.
-This time when the `index.html` ready event fires, because there is no query string, it reads (or `digests`) the query string parameters from the parent frame cookie.
+If `no`, it does nothing.
+If `yes`, it writes a cookie for the `/frame.html` page, and redirects the browser to the `frame.html` page, triggering its a ready event a second time.
+This time because there is no query string, it reads (or `digests`) the query string parameters from the parent frame cookie.
 After processing the data, it deletes the cookie from memory.
-Using this approach query string parameters (aka deep links) can be initiated too itself eventhough the index.html is loaded within a child iframe without any query string parameters.
+Using this approach query string parameters (aka deep links) can be generated and processed by the index.html even though it is loaded in a child frame with an empty query string.

 ### Published Version Link